galbeiroc/redux-concepts/README.md

 Plain JS object
 Have a 'type' property that indicates the type of action being performed The 'type' property is typically defined as string constant

+## Reducer
+Specify how the app's state changes in response to actions sent to the store

+Function that accepts state and action as arguments, and return the next state of the application.

+___(previousState, action) => newState___